 Depending on the local courts, your landlord, and the status of your dispute, the eviction process might restart.
 If you were in an early stage of the eviction you might have to go to a court hearing.
 In some other cases, you might be at the end of the process and the actual execution of the eviction might happen much sooner.

 Stay in touch with your landlord, with your local court, and with any organization that can provide legal assistance, to understand your particular case and how far you are in the eviction timeline.
-You should also apply for rental assistance in your city, county, or state program.
+You should also apply for rental assistance in your city, county, or state program if these programs still exist where you live.
 Consult with your local information line to identify programs or search for programs here.

 That depends on where you live.
 In many states landlords are allowed by law to start eviction proceedings once the tenant is late on rent, and they’re not required to accept late or partial payments.
 Landlords might also be able to accept the late payment, but evict you anyway for paying late.
 On the other hand, in some places, landlords are required to accept a late payment that you make soon after the eviction filing, and withdraw the court case against you.